 Grammar

-In terms of grammar, the personal pronouns 我 [gua] ,阮 [gun], 汝 [li], and 伊 [i] in Minnan dialect correspond respectively to 我 (wo, meaning “I” or “me”), 你 (ni, meaning “you”), and 他 (ta, meaning “he” or “him”) in Mandarin.
+In terms of grammar, the personal pronouns 我 [gua], 阮 [gun], 汝 [li], and 伊 [i] in Minnan dialect correspond respectively to 我 (wo, meaning “I” or “me”), 你 (ni, meaning “you”), and 他 (ta, meaning “he” or “him”) in Mandarin.
 Common negation words include 无 [bo], 袂 [be], 未 [bue], 毋 [m], 免 [biɛn], and 莫 [mai].
-In Mandarin, 已经 (yijing), 过 (guo), and 了 (le) — meaning “already”, “past”, and “had”, respectively — are used to express past and perfect tenses, while Minnan dialect mostly adopts 有 [u/iu] ( meaning to have or to exist) for the same purposes.
-For example, 我吃 [gua u/ iu tsiak] means “I had eaten,” and 我做 [gua u/iu tsou] means “I had done”.
+In Mandarin, 已经 (yijing), 过 (guo), and 了 (le) — meaning “already”, “past”, and “had”, respectively — are used to express past and perfect tenses, while Minnan dialect mostly adopts 有 [u/iu] (meaning to have or to exist) for the same purposes.
+For example, 我吃 [gua u/iu tsiak] means “I had eaten,” and 我做 [gua u/iu tsou] means “I had done”.

 Widespread usage

 The Hokkien community is the largest Chinese dialect group in Singapore.
 According to census data, the total local population of Chinese in 1881 was only 86,000, out of which 28.8% spoke Minnan dialect.
-By 1970, the total number of Chinese people had reached 1.579 million — of which 42.2%, or approximately 666,000 people, spoke the Minnan dialect.3 Survey data from the 1980s even showed that 17% of the Malay community could understand Minnan dialect.4
+By 1970, the total number of Chinese people had reached 1.579 million — of which 42.2%, or approximately 666,000 people, spoke the Minnan dialect.4 Survey data from the 1980s even showed that 17% of the Malay community could understand Minnan dialect.5

 Many places in Singapore have also been named using Minnan pronunciation and words.
-For example, 厝 [tshu] — which means home or house — is found in names such as Lim Chu Kang, Yio Chu Kang, and Choa Chu Kang.5
+For example, 厝 [tshu] — which means home or house — is found in names such as Lim Chu Kang, Yio Chu Kang, and Choa Chu Kang.6

 Historically, several regional rhyme books for the Minnan dialect have had considerable influence.
 These include Hui yin miao wu (Understanding of the Collected Sounds, written and compiled by Huang Qian from Quanzhou, and published in 1796) and Huiji ya su tong shiwu yin (Compilation of the Fifteen Sounds of Refined and Popular Speech, written and compiled by Xie Xiulan from Zhangzhou, and published in 1869).
-Some Teochews in Singapore are also familiar with these two books as they are also important reference materials for learning Teochew.

 In short, Singapore’s Minnan dialect is an extension of the Minnan dialect of China’s Fujian province, and they share the same phonetical, lexical, and grammatical system.